aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/hidden-lines-and-entities/_index.md

 4. **Create MLeader entities** – define leader points, set the annotation content, and add the entity to the document.
 5. **Save the updated DWG** – call `document.Save("updated.dwg")` to persist the changes.

-## Why Opt for MLeader Entities in DWG Format?
+## Why opt for mLeader entities in DWG format?
 MLeader entities add a **dynamic dimension** to CAD drawings, enabling you to convey complex information such as part numbers, material specs, or design notes with a single, flexible annotation.
 Aspose.CAD supports **three leader styles** (straight, spline, and curved) and can attach **up to 10 separate text blocks** per MLeader, streamlining documentation workflows for large projects.

-## Common Issues and Solutions
+## Common issues and solutions
 - **Hidden lines not appearing after extraction** – ensure the DWG’s visual style is set to “Wireframe” before rendering; otherwise hidden geometry may be culled.
 - **MLeader arrows misaligned** – verify that the leader points are defined in the same coordinate system as the drawing’s base point.
 - **Performance slowdown on very large files** – enable streaming mode with `CadDocument.LoadOptions.Streaming = true` to keep memory usage low.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I extract hidden lines from 3D DWG models?**
 A: Yes, the extractor works with both 2D and 3D geometry, returning hidden edges projected onto the current view plane.